The Essential Knots

 Boating: The Boating Knots are also listed in alphabetical order.
 Which ones are vital?
 We would love it if every person we took sailing knew how to tie a mooring line using a Round Turn with Two Half-Hitches.
 They often don't!
 The following are also on our essential list: Bowline, Cleat Hitch, Clove Hitch, Figure Eight Knot, Rolling Hitch, Sheet Bend, and Square (Reef) Knot.

 Climbing: Similarly the Climbing knots are also in alphabetical order.
 For beginners it would be a start if a student knew at least the Double Fisherman's Knot (Grapevine Knot), Figure Eight Knot, Figure Eight on a Bight, Figure Eight Follow-Through, Safety knot, and Water knot.
-However, serious climbers would add the Alpine Butterfly, Double Fisherman's, Double Overhand Stopper, Klemheist, Munter Mule, and Prusik.
+However, serious climbers would add the Alpine Butterfly, Triple Fisherman's, Double Overhand Stopper, Klemheist, Munter Mule, and Prusik.

 In both the Boating and the Climbing sections, these knots would seem to be worth learning: they serve different functions; none of them should jam; and none should be too awkward to untie - at least when the load is off.